netsody/netsody/drasyl-sdn/README.md

 ### Linux (systemd)

 1. **Create the systemd service file**
-   This file defines how the SDN node is started as a service.
+   This file defines how the drasyl-sdn daemon is started as a service.
    ```bash
    sudo cat <<EOF > /etc/systemd/system/drasyl.service
    [Unit]